cbuchner1/CudaMiner/README.txt

 >>> RELEASE HISTORY <<<

+- the April 22th release fixes Linux 64 bit compilation and reintroduces memory access optimizations in the Titan kernel.

 - the April 17th release fixes the texture cache feature (yay!) but the even Kepler cards currently see no real benefits yet (boo!).